mpociot/versionable/README.md

 Versionable can be configured in the Model that uses the Trait.
 Simply add the configuration properties in your Model.

-    // do not store the content of these fields public $dontVersionFields = [ 'last_login_date' ];

-    // do not create a new version if these fields change protected $dontKeepRevisionOf = [ 'last_login_date' ];
+    // do not create a new version, when only these fields changed public $dontVersionFields = [ 'last_login_date' ];